ShowLowfinityHarvester/Flappy-bird-project/project_Proposal.md

 # Requirements

-This game should have a reskin with a southwestern type vibe,
+This game should have a reskin with a New Mexican landscape type vibe.